Rolling chassis: Automobiles

+Prior to unibodied vehicles, the rolling chassis stage was common to the manufacture of all motorcars.
+Mass-produced cars were supplied complete from the factory, but luxury cars such as Rolls-Royce were supplied as a chassis from the factory to several coachbuilders, in its case J Gurney Nutting & Co, Mulliner, Park Ward, and others.
+These handcrafters would supply a body and interior to a customer or dealer's specifications.
+Important names in the United States included Lebaron, Fleetwood, and Rollston.

+Over time top luxury automakers absorbed one or more of their vendors and moved vehicle finishing in-house.

 Heavy vehicles

 Separate chassis remain in use for almost all heavy vehicles ranging from pickup trucks to the biggest trucks and commercial passenger carrying vehicles.

 The rolling chassis is delivered to the commercial body maker, coachbuilder, or bulk transporter on its own wheels, under its own power.